earchibong/devops_projects/kubernetes.md

 <br>

-## PART Seven: Bootstrapping the etcd Cluster
+## PART SEVEN: Bootstrapping the etcd Cluster
 The primary purpose of the `etcd` component is to store the state of the cluster.
 This is because Kubernetes itself is stateless.
 Therefore, all its stateful data will persist in `etcd`.

 Since Kubernetes is a distributed system – it needs a distributed storage to keep persistent data in it. `etcd` is a highly-available key value store that fits the purpose.